-PROJECT N.1.a: Aı PROJECT N.1.a: Analyze EPO bycatch data to assess the influence of environmental drivers on catches and vulnerability THEME: Interaction ons among the environment, the ecosystem, and fisheries anding the interactions among environmental drivers, climate, and fisheries TARGET: N.1.
-Understanding the effects of short-term environmental fluctuations gy and Ecosystem Program Objectives To better understand environmental drivers that might be responsible for increasing the vulnerability of non-target species to being caught in EPO fisheries, and devise management measures that may reduce their vulnerability to capture (e.g. space-time closures).
-Background Each year the IATTC reports catch estimates for non-target species in its Fishery Status Report.
+PROJECT N.1.a: Aı nalyze EPO bycatch data to assess the influence of environmental drivers on catches and vulnerability THEME: Interaction ons among the environment, the ecosystem, and fisheries GOAL: N. Underst anding the interactions among environmental drivers, climate, and fisheries TARGET: N.1.
+Und lerstanding the effects of short-term environmental fluctuations EXECUTION : Ecosy ystem and Bycatch Program Objectives To better understand environmental drivers that might be responsible for increasing the vulnerability of non-target species to being caught in EPO fisheries, and devise management measures that may reduce their vulnerability to capture (e.g. space-time closures).
+Background • Each year the IATTC reports catch estimates for non-target species in its Fishery Status Report.
 Nominal catches of bycatch species may not fully explain the magnitude of inter- annual variability in fishing effort, since environmental factors may drive key processes such as recruitment.
 To improve our understanding of processes affecting catches in the EPO purse- seine fishery, we assess ecosystem components including catches of vulnerable shark species in relation to variability in oceanographic conditions and life history characteristics.
-Relevance for management Catch prediction models to better manage data-poor species Duration 12 months Work plan and status Jan-Apr 18: exploratory analyses of IATTC observer catch data and oceanographic conditions over the past two decades Apr-May 18: present results at the international PICES conference, "Understanding Changes in Transitional Areas of the Pacific" and the 69th Tuna Conference Jun-Jul 18: Prepare a manuscript for publication in a scientific journal External None collaborators Deliverables Reporting of bycatch estimates in the Ecosystem Considerations report Manuscript that contributes to IATTC's ecosystem approach through evaluation of potential environmental drivers influencing catches in the EPO purse-seine fishery and relationships between environment and life history characteristics ishery and relationships between environment and me history characteristics
+Relevance for Catch prediction models to better manage data-poor species management Duration 12 months Work plan and Jan-Apr 18: exploratory analyses of IATTC observer catch data and oceanographic status conditions over the past two decades Apr-May 18: present results at the international PICES conference, "Understanding Changes in Transitional Areas of the Pacific" and the 69th Tuna Conference Jun-Jul 18: Prepare a manuscript for publication in a scientific journal External None collaborators Deliverables Reporting of bycatch estimates in the Ecosystem Considerations report Manuscript that contributes to IATTC's ecosystem approach through evaluation of potential environmental drivers influencing catches in the EPO purse-seine fishery and relationships between environment and life history characteristics